 And then he collapsed at a concert and The Who got a fan from the audience to be the drummer for the rest of the show.

 Mark Webber, the secretary for the fan club of British alternative rock band Pulp became the band's guitarist in 1995.

 Later, after being fired from Judas Priest to make room for Halford, he joined Iced Earth, another band he is apparently a fan of.
-He was then fired from Iced Earth to make room for his Iced Earth predecessor.
+He was then fired from Iced Earth to make room for the returning Matt Barlow.
 Later, he lampshaded his tendencies to get fired from bands in an interview with That Metal Show by joking that he started his solo project so he could have a band he couldn't get fired from.